How to bring the Hour of Code to your company

 Inspire students and volunteer for the Hour of Code

-Code.org offers company employees the opportunity to connect with local classrooms doing the Hour of Code to share their tech career experience and inspire students to study computer science.
+Code.org offers the opportunity for your employees to connect with local classrooms doing the Hour of Code where they can share their tech career experience and inspire students to study computer science.

 Additional ways companies can support the Hour of Code: